 - Christie Hospital (Prostate Cancer) – £332,288

-The Williamson Trust partners with the Royal Society of Edinburgh (RSE) (https://rse.org.uk/) to support community-led projects that promote the health of individuals through fostering healthy environments and communities, and enabling access to healthy foods.
+The Williamson Trust partners with the Royal Society of Edinburgh (RSE) (https://rse.org.uk/).
 The RSE is Scotland’s National Academy established in 1783 for the advancement of learning and useful knowledge, framed today as Knowledge Made Useful.